Things I learned at Pre-Kindergarten

 Clay Ornaments

 (These are so easy, simple, and fun.
 Toddlers can even do it.
 Now that I think about it, I might have the boys make more this year and work on decorating them in different ways.
 The boys had lots of fun.
 Keep on eye on these.
 They can burn quickly.
-Evan prefered the burnt ones.
+Tornado E prefered the burnt ones.
 I was less than thrilled.)

 What you need: